a1111198/a1111198/README.md

 **Blockchain Developer | Tech Enthusiast | Innovator**

-With four years of experience in the tech industry, I specialize in building successful solutions from scratch, particularly in the realms of blockchain and web3 technologies.
-As the Head of Technology at [Urban Culture](https://urbanculture.me), I've led projects serving over 150,000 users and driven significant growth and innovation.
+Blockchain Developer and Security Researcher with 4+ years of experience in building secure, scalable decentralized applications (dApps) and smart contracts.
+Proven track record in creating solutions for startups, leading projects for 200,000+ users, and conducting comprehensive security audits.
+Focused on smart contract development, DeFi protocols, and blockchain security, with expertise in Ethereum, Sui, and various blockchain technologies.
+Skilled in R&D and proof-of-concept projects, driven by curiosity, rapid learning, and a passion for innovation.

 ## 🚀 Achievements and Contributions